hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 the tonic of Swaraj if given now, would still enable India to do fuU justice to her ambition of helping Bri- tain.
-This was the message which Mr. Tilak wanted to deHver in England.
+This was the message which Mr. Tilak wanted to deliver in England.
 It was dignified,lofty and wholesome.

 Since the entry of the capitalistic class into the